Do you love reading?

 Reviews are published on the site’s Book Reviews Page and in its Off the Press Newsletter.

 Unlike the sites previously mentioned, OnceWritten only accepts book recommendations – meaning that no negative reviews are allowed.
-So, if you didn’t like a book, you won’t be able to review it.
+So, if you don’t like a book, you won’t be able to review it.

 The site pays $5 per review.